planttheidea/t/README.md

 will give you the width, on() will add an event listener ... but there are subtle differences, and some additions I think jQuery lacks.

-## Notice

-I haven't touched this library in a long time, and I'm rewriting it from the ground-up.
-A sneak peak is available with the t-next-gen.js files, but it is still very young.

 <h3>What are the differences?</h3>

 Currently: